 "How did you—"

-"Disillusionment Charm," he muttered, briefly reappearing in full as he rifled through his satchel and pulled out From Aconite to Zebra Grass.
+"Disillusionment Charm," he muttered, briefly reappearing in full as he rifled through his schoolbag and pulled out From Aconite to Zebra Grass.
 "Aren't you supposed to be smart?"

 "Well yes, but—but it's—it's good," she admitted, quite certain that she could not cast such a successful Disillusionment Charm wordlessly.
 "When did you learn how to do it without saying the spell?"